MainDevWork/SME_Capital_Funding_Optimization/README.md

 - **Track businesses across rounds.** Re-scoring lets the team see Mid- and Low-tier businesses that improve after development support move up the tiers, turning the model into a progress tracker as well as a filter.
 - **Extend the inputs.** Where consent and access allow, verified financials or registry checks could complement the self-reported fields and sharpen the higher tiers.

+### About the data

+**The dataset in this repository is synthetic,** but the data work flow that was used on the original data set has remained the same.
+The original data set were comprised of applications that contained real business names, named individuals, email addresses, telephone numbers and company registration numbers, and therefore cannot be published.
+Every identifying value has been replaced with a fictitious equivalent.

+The following characteristics of the original data have been deliberately preserved, because they are precisely what the workflow exists to address:

+- The original 27 column headers
+- The same row count and duplicate structure (1,186 rows resolving to 1,116 unique businesses)
+- The same categories of data-quality problem
+- Similiar distribution of funding rediness tiers, so the model produces a portfolio shape comparable to the original.

+The pipeline, the data cleaning, the scoring model and the dashboard remain the same and run unchanged against this data. **The dashboard screenshots and the headline figures in this README reflect the original dataset** (I paidcareful attention that no confidentail details were exposed).
+Re-running the published notebooks on the synthetic data reproduces the same workflow and a comparable portfolio shape, but the exact tier counts and totals will differ slightly from the confidential figures shown here, by design.

 ## Author and contact

 **Ndivhuwo** — data analysis, modelling and dashboard.

 - Email: [ndivhuwojse@gmail.com](mailto:ndivhuwojse@gmail.com)
+- LinkedIn:
 - GitHub: [github.com/MainDevWork](https://github.com/MainDevWork)
 - Project: [SME_Capital_Funding_Optimization](https://github.com/MainDevWork/SME_Capital_Funding_Optimization)